 After uploading both the dataset and answer key, the Scoring Set Up box can be used to indicate the columns for each relevant argument, the scoring cutoff, and the ability to provide z-scores for outliers.
 Like the R package, the scoring denotes the Levenshtein distance between the participant response and key item and represents the total number of insertions, deletions, and substitutions one might need to convert the given response to the answer key.
 Therefore, a selection of 1 represents a one letter difference between the response item and the key, while a selection 5 represents 5 changes.

 Once the appropriate settings have been selected, clicking “Score Your Data” will begin the scoring process.
-Scored output will then be displayed in the Scored Output box located below the data upload panel corresponding to the DF_Scored information from the R function (See Figure 2 bottom panel).
+Scored output will then be displayed in the Scored Output box located below the data upload panel corresponding to the DF_Scored information from the R function (see Figure 2 bottom panel).
 Next, the Summarized Output box displays the participant dataframe with the correct recall proportions.
 If a grouping variable was selected, recall proportions at the group level will also be displayed.
 Finally, the bottom panel displays recall proportions plotted as a function of the grouping variable.
 If no grouping variable is selected, this panel will display a histogram of recall proportion.
 At the top of each dataframe output, a set of buttons can be used: Copy for simple cut and paste of the dataframe, CSV for comma separated download, or Excel for .xlsx download.
-Graphs can be saved by right clicking to save or copy the graph, but unfortunately, they cannot be edited within the app.
+Graphs can be saved by right clicking to save or copy the graph, but cannot be edited within the application.

 Free-Recall Tab